addyosmani/pwmetrics-helper/README.md

-## Helpers for getting values of specific Progressive Web Metrics
+## Helpers for getting values of specific Progressive Web App metrics

 The [pwmetrics](https://github.com/paulirish/pwmetrics) module exposes the ability to get use performance metrics out of Lighthouse.
 This includes the ability to perform multiple runs.

-This module provides a simple API on top of pwmetrics for plucking out values of specific metrics.
+This module provides a simple API on top of pwmetrics for plucking out values of **specific** metrics.

 ## Install